-NSA Virus locked my computer.
+NSA Virus locked my computer and my browsers.
 Is it real?
 A few hours ago I was watching video and my laptop has been infected with the NSA Prism computer lock virus.
 I don’t know what to do now because I cannot access my desktop at all.
 All I can see on the screen was NSA internet surveillance program prism page which says I was watching porn and asks me to pay $300 via Greendot Moneypak.
-How do I unlock the computer from NSA Virus scam?
-Do I really need to pay the fine?
+How do I unlock the computer from NSA Virus scam screen?
+Do I really need to pay the fine to get computer unlocked?

 NSA Virus ( also called NSA Internet Surveillance Program Virus or National Security Agency Internet Surveillance Program Virus) is categorized as a Ransomware mainly used to target computer users located in United States.
 At first glance, you may think this virus owns a very convincing appearance because it blocks your access to the infected computer system by displaying a full screen page that claims to contain a message from NSA Internet Surveillance Program PRISM Computer Crime Prosecution Section or other similar organizations like Department of Justice, National Security Agency United States of America.
 By falsely accusing that your computer has been locked due to suspicion of illegal content downloading and distribution, NSA Virus asks computer users to pay a fine of $300 via Greendot Moneypak in order to get PC unlocked and correct all the violation.
 Do you really need to do that?
 Actually NSA Virus is a scam designed to rip you off.
 You should understand that none of official institutions would punish a man by locking his computer and asking any payment like this way.
 It is just another scam designed by cyber criminals in order to scare innocent users and rip them off.
 Also you have to know that paying $300 fine will not remove NSA Virus Scam from your computer at all.